-This is how the famously innovative Olaplex first hit the headlines.
+This is how the famously innovative Olaplex hair care treatment first hit the headlines.
 At one of her make up masterclasses Kim gushed: “When your hair is really damaged, if you sleep in that, it really works.
 I notice a huge difference.”

 It is a formula primarily used when lightening hair and so it became known for magically turning her brown hair into equally lustrous blonde locks (despite later saying it took several appointments).